pantheon-systems/documentation/source/_docs/new-plans-faq.md

 If you upgrade to a Performance plan before June 28th, you will keep New Relic access and lock in preferred pricing.

 ### Why are you removing New Relic access from the Basic plan?
-The Basic plan is aimed at use cases concerned primarily with getting page caching working.
+The Basic plan is aimed at use cases concerned primarily with getting page caching working, and those sites without any high-performance goals that New Relic can help debug.
 If you have performance goals for your site, you should consider a Performance plan of the appropriate size.

 ### Will I lose Multidev?
 New plans do not impact feature access for Multidev.
 If you have it now, you'll continue to have it on the new plans.